astronomer/docs/astro/cli/authenticate-to-clouds.md

      For example when adding the secret variable `my_secret_var` you will need to give the secret the name `airflow-variables-my_secret_var`.

 2. Add the following environment variables to your Astro project `.env` file.
-For additional configuration options, see the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/secrets-backends/google-cloud-secret-manager-backend.html).
+For additional configuration options, see the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/secrets-backends/google-cloud-secret-manager-backend.html).
 Make sure to specify your `project_id`.

     ```text
     AIRFLOW__SECRETS__BACKEND=airflow.providers.google.cloud.secrets.secret_manager.CloudSecretManagerBackend